amangautam1/flutter-radio/README.md

 # Flutter Radio App

-Hey, This is an app demosntarting internet radio streaming in flutter.
+Hey, This is an app demonstarting online radio streaming in flutter.
 Have a look.

 # Demo